 - Its transportation from wells and mines causes air pollution and lower spills often lead to severe accidents.

-- When fossil fuels are burned, it emits toxins which are hazardous for the environment and for the public health.
+- When fossil fuels are burned, it emits toxins that are hazardous for the environment and public health.

-- Due to the burning of fossil fuels, atmospheric carbon dioxide increases with a rate of approximately 10.65 billion tonnes per year, which is a great contribution to global warming.
+- Due to the burning of fossil fuels, atmospheric carbon dioxide increases at a rate of approximately 10.65 billion tonnes per year, which is a great contribution to global warming.

-- Global warming is directly disrupting the natural processes, the glaciers are melting and the sea level is rising that often leads to disasters like floods, earthquake, and tsunami.
+- Global warming is directly disrupting the natural processes, the glaciers are melting and the sea level is rising that often leading to disasters like floods, earthquakes, and tsunamis.

 23. What Are The Different Types Of Fossil Fuels – Types Of Fossil Fuels

 - There are three types of fossil fuels: